9 Ways to Multistream Your Gameplay Today

 As an added bonus, you can download the multi-chat app for Windows or use your browser to integrate your audience.
 This way, you don’t have to switch back and forth to respond to viewers.

-2. Streamlabs Prime
+2. Streamlabs Desktop

-3. Switchboard Cloud
+3. Switchboard

 4. XSplit Broadcaster